liza-tennant/Twitter-NLP-SNA/README.md

 Then, analysis was performed on the resulting data in R - the code for this is available in the analysis_R_code folder.

-## Packages required: see package imports at the top of every file
+## Packages required:
+see package imports at the top of every file

+## Associated article/publication:
+pending